syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/word-to-image.md

 ### Modify the exiting fallback fonts

-The following code example demonstrates how user can modify or customize the existing fallback fonts using *FontNames* API while converting a Word document to an Image.
+The following code example demonstrates how user can modify or customize the existing fallback fonts using *FontNames* API while converting a Word document to an image.

 {% tabs %}